rolandtoth/Blog/input/yap-yet-another-portablizer/index.md

 ## Winds of Change Blowing Harder

-In the beginning of 2013 I added an experimental feature to yaP: portablizing directories, files and registry keys by simply listing them in the ini file.
+In the beginning of 2013 I added an experimental feature to yaP: portabilizing directories, files and registry keys by simply listing them in the ini file.
 That made possible to move away from batch files which was a big step forward.
-Also, portablizing logic was built into yaP so updating the software was only a matter of releasing a new version.
+Also, portabilizing logic was built into yaP so updating the software was only a matter of releasing a new version.
 This new feature made an interesting change: all the example configurations needed only a few lines in the ini files and launching bat/reg files became only a secondary feature for advanced users.

 In May 2013 I finally put together the [website](http://yap.rolandtoth.hu/) for yaP, with documentation and downloadable example configurations.